SunyataZero/peoples-fund/docs/req-spec.md

 * Decsription: People need to be able to see what they have paid in the past.

 ### Stripe integration for recurring payments
+* Priority: Medium
+* Description: We may give this option.

+### Paypal integration for recurring payments
 * Priority: High
 * Description: We will use this as our fee payment system.